Dublin

 Following the amendments in Italian asylum legislation introduced since October 2018 through the so-called Salvini decree, asylum seekers were no longer entitled to live in SPRAR centres.[35]
 On 8 January 2019, a circular letter was sent from the Italian Dublin Unit to all Member States – replacing the circulars issued since 8 June 2015 – stating that families would no longer be placed in SPRAR centres but in first reception centres and emergency reception centres.
 The Federal Administrative Court ruled in a reference judgment that such guarantees were not specific enough, as families requiring transfer from Switzerland to Italy no longer had access to the second-line reception centres under the new legislation.[36]
 Due to the new legislation, in 2019 and 2020 Italian authorities have been required to submit even more specific guarantees concerning reception conditions in each individual case regarding families or seriously ill asylum seekers who will be reliant on seamless medical care from the moment they arrive in Italy.[37]
 In cases of pregnant women, individual guarantees are needed depending on the stage of pregnancy and health situation.[38]
 In April 2020, Italian authorities provided a new list of accommodation centres that were specific for families, but the Court stated that this was not sufficient individual guarantee within the meaning of Tarakhel case law.[39]

 As Salvini’s successor Luciana Lamorgese largely reversed Salvini’s legislative changes by decree in December 2020, a new Circular letter was sent to the other Dublin states on 8 February 2021.
-It informed that families would have the possibility of being accommodated in SAI accommodation, but that the services of the initial reception centres would also be extended again in such a way that accommodation in such a centre would be compatible with the requirements of the Tarakhel ruling.
+It informed that families would have the possibility of being accommodated in SAI places, but that the services of the initial reception centres would also be extended again in such a way that accommodation in such a centre would be compatible with the requirements of the Tarakhel ruling.
 In another reference judgment, the Court expressed itself regarding this change for families.
 In the relevant case, the complainant had travelled to Italy in 2019 on a visa and from there on to Switzerland, where she gave birth to her son.
 One month before the non-entry decision from the SEM, the latter obtained an updated nucleo familiare form from the Italian authorities with the assurance of adequate, family-friendly accommodation.
-This, together with the circular of 8 February 2021, was judged to be a sufficient guarantee, arguing that the services of the initial reception centres had been expanded and that families had priority when being assigned to a SAI centre, and the complaint was rejected.[39]
-The Swiss Refugee Council criticised this decision.[40]
+This, together with the circular of 8 February 2021, was judged to be a sufficient guarantee, arguing that the services of the initial reception centres had been expanded and that families had priority when being assigned to a SAI centre, and the complaint was rejected.[40]
+The Swiss Refugee Council criticised this decision.[41]

-In December 2019, taking into account the changes in the Italian legislation introduced by the Salvini Decree (Decree 132/2018), the Court extended the need to obtain individual guarantees from Italian authorities to the cases of applicants with serious health problems: such guarantees include both adequate accommodation and immediate access to medical care.[41]
-Following that jurisprudence, a number of cases were referred back to the SEM for further instruction with the requirement of obtaining individual guarantees from Italian authorities.[42]
+In December 2019, taking into account the changes in the Italian legislation introduced by the Salvini Decree (Decree 132/2018), the Court extended the need to obtain individual guarantees from Italian authorities to the cases of applicants with serious health problems: such guarantees include both adequate accommodation and immediate access to medical care.[42]
+Following that jurisprudence, a number of cases were referred back to the SEM for further instruction with the requirement of obtaining individual guarantees from Italian authorities.[43]
 In 2022, this obligation was lifted again regarding take-charge procedures.
 For take-back procedures, guarantees are still required.
-The Court reasoned this with the risk of being excluded from accommodation in take-back cases.[43]
+The Court reasoned this with the risk of being excluded from accommodation in take-back cases.[44]
+Transfers to Italy remain suspended so far.

 It is not transparent how the individual guarantees for families – as well as vulnerable and ill applicants – will actually be implemented after a transfer.